nRFCloud/device-simulator-v2/README.md

 GPS data is based on NMEA sentences.
 If you want to make your own GPS data, go to https://nmeagen.org.
 The "Multi-point line" seems to work best.
 Lay some points and then click the "Generate NMEA file" button.

 ### Do it all at once
-You can create a new simulated device, associate it, and start sending sensor data all in one command, which is a typical way to use the simulator:
+You can create a new simulated device, onboard it, and start sending sensor data all in one command, which is a typical way to use the simulator:
 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> [-d <desired device ID>] -a -s gps,acc,device,temp
 ```